Documentation

 The /api/v2/query API endpoint and associated tooling, such as InfluxDB v2 client libraries and the influx CLI, can’t query an InfluxDB Cloud Serverless cluster.

-InfluxDB 3 client libraries and Flight SQL clients are available that integrate with your code to write and query data stored in InfluxDB Cloud Serverless.
+InfluxDB 3 client libraries are available that integrate with your code to write and query data stored in InfluxDB Cloud Serverless.

 InfluxDB 3 supports many different tools for writing and querying data.
 Compare tools you can use to interact with InfluxDB Cloud Serverless.